vegardrsolum/attipy/.github/pull_request_template.md

 * Use imperative mood.
 * Describe the motivation for change, issue that has been solved or what has been improved - not how.
 * Examples:
-  * Add functionality for Allan variance to smsfusion.simulate
   * Upgrade to support Python 3.10
   * Remove MacOS from CI